 3. Prostate-Specific Antigen (PSA)

-Just recently, beloved morning news anchor Al Roker revealed that he had recently been diagnosed with an aggressive form of prostate cancer.
+In recent years, beloved morning news anchor Al Roker revealed that he had recently been diagnosed with an aggressive form of prostate cancer.
 Prostate cancer is the second most common type of cancer for men and although prostate exams can help catch the cancer early, an even better approach is a blood test for prostate-specific antigen (PSA).

 PSA is a protein produced by the prostate gland.
 Elevated PSA levels in the blood serve as an early warning signal of prostate cancer.
 In fact, it was a PSA test that enabled doctors to catch Al Roker’s cancer early, before it had time to produce symptoms.
 For this reason, in 2018 the U.S. Preventive Services Task Force recommended that all men over the age of 55 should discuss PSA testing with their doctor.